Cybergen300/Beeware/README.md

 If you try to play around with the summarizer application several things are to be known :

-1) You will have to install the following libraries in your local virtual env in order to run the file in your dev environment:
+1) You will have to install the following libraries in your local virtual env in order to run the file in dev mode :

 - nltk
 - summa